Biography: Marie McKee

-Building on the outstanding scholarship of the institution, McKee has focused on creating programming and facilities that provide a rich and vibrant museum experience for visitors from around the world.
-In addition, she has helped build the Museum into a strong cultural and educational center for the local community.
+Building on the outstanding scholarship of the institution, McKee focused on creating programming and facilities that provide a rich and vibrant museum experience for visitors from around the world.
+In addition, she helped build the Museum into a strong cultural and educational center for the local community.

 In 2001, under McKee’s leadership, the Museum completed a $65 million capital reconstruction project which included the renovation of the Museum’s Rakow Research Library, an expansion of its Studio to include a Make Your Own Glass experience for visitors, creation of the Hot Glass Show and a renovation of the main Museum building.